david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

         Note the use of the yield to the left of the value.
 So yield is pausing execution of the countdown() function and returning back  to the caller both the n value and the control.

+    A Python function that has the yield keyword in its body is a generator function.
+   When this function is called it return a generator object.
+In other words a generator function is a generator factory ... pag 428 [6]

+    And that is all about Generators , Iterator and Iterables.

     But ....